Noxs/haaaaaa/README.md

 The only method you need is templateEngine.render().
 It takes two parameters :
-&ensp;&ensp;- The first one is a string, which is actually your template &ensp;&ensp;- The second one is an object, it corresponds to your context, containing all the variables used in the template
+&ensp;&ensp;- The first one is a string, which is actually your template<br />
+&ensp;&ensp;- The second one is an object, it corresponds to your context, containing all the variables used in the template<br />

 templateEngine.render() method is asynchronous, it resolves an object with a content attribute which is basically the compiled template.